ykatsu111/som/README.md

 pip install git+https://github.com/ykatsu111/som.git
 ```

-If you do not have permission, using `--user` option enables you to install your home directory.
+If you do not have permission, using `--user` option enables you to install on your home directory.

 ```
 pip install --user git+https://github.com/ykatsu111/som.git